pharmaverse/aNCA/README.md

 ## Use

-Once installed, set your R console to the aNCA directory (i.e, by opening any aNCA .rmd or.R file with R/RStudio) and run the next code:
+Once installed, set your R console working directory to the aNCA directory (i.e, by opening any aNCA .rmd or.R file with R/RStudio) and run the next code:

 ``` r
 library(aNCA)